Funeral Liturgy Planning

 - Any other cause the family wishes

 Please refer to the sheet in the funeral-planning packet for the menu options.
-There is a committee available at the church to cook and serve the luncheon.
+There is a committee available at the church to serve the catered luncheon.
 Typically the gathering is held in Founder's Hall.